hatsari/article/s3_snowball/README.md

 ## Final and Successful Solution: multi-part uploading
 However I couldn't content with this result when the script was incomplete still.
 So, I tried to find out how to remove the dependency of *smart_open* and produce the same result while adding metadata.
 The answer was in the source code in the *smart_open*.
 I had dug into the source code of *smart_open* and *multi-part uploading** was used there to deal with streaming data.
-Here is the finale script, the complete version.
+Here is the final script, the complete version.

 ``` python
 #!/bin/python